zentarilabs/pods-and-clues/docs/cases/case-000.md

 Dev whispered, "Only the curious get chosen, interesting."

 "Project Nova is a fully immersive experience.
-You’ll receive new cases, and each one reflects a real world challenge you might face in a cloud-native environment.
+You’ll receive new cases, and each one reflects a real world challenge you might face in a cloud native environment.
 But before each case begins, you’ll complete a brief training module.
 These are delivered directly to your terminal.
 Complete the module, and then unlock the case."

 Zara leaned back slightly, arms crossed.